revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Personality Quirks

 Personality Quirks are unusual characteristics, weird behaviors, or peculiar habits that add much flavor to a character and are meant to be mechanically benign.
 Give your character one to three Personality Quirks.
-Either choose or roll 1-3 times on the Personality Quirks Table, or make up your own personality quirk(s).
+Either choose or roll 1-3 times on the Personality Quirk Table (see the next page), or make up your own personality quirk(s).

 #### Character History